 If Yes, how far apart are the locations?
+All locations within about 150 ft of each other on 11th floor of Mitchell Basic Science Research Building (BSRB) on MD Anderson Norrth campus.

 To ensure that your script can be filmed in one day, the Introduction, Protocol, and Conclusion sections are restricted to 55 shots (i.e., designated as 1.1.1., 1.2.1., etc).